-- We expect every student to receive a final mark and that students will progress to their next grade level next year. - However, provincial assessments, such as provincial achievement tests, are cancelled for now.
+- We expect every student to receive a final mark and that students will progress to their next grade level next year based on their teacher's recommendation. - However provincial achievement tests in grade six and nine are cancelled.

 What are the expectations for teachers and school staff?